syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

 ## See Also

-The following table illustrates the supported overloads of mail merge.
+The following table illustrates the supported mail merge overloads of Execute, ExecuteGroup and ExecuteNestedGroup.

 <table style="width: 760px;">
 <thead>